Shell beats profit expectations, rules out another mega-deal

-Europe's biggest oil company by market value also said it was still looking for acquisitions after agreeing to buy rival BG BG.L for $70 billion in the biggest oil merger of the past decade, but lacked resources to perform another mega-deal.
+Europe's biggest oil company by market value also said it was still looking for acquisitions after agreeing to buy rival BG for $70 billion (£45.5 billion) in the biggest oil merger of the past decade, but lacked resources to perform another mega-deal.

 "We will look at anything we might be interested in ...
 We don’t have a lot of cash left to be doing much more," Chief Financial Officer Simon Henry told a conference call.